Dangerously Genre Savvy

 Films — Animated

 - Syndrome from The Incredibles doesn't automatically assume No One Could Survive That when Mr Incredible falls off the cliff into a waterfall.
 He throws a grenade after him to make sure.
 And then sends down some weird scanning drone.
 Doesn't work, but full marks for effort.
-If he was fully Genre Savvy, he would have then killed his secretary after practically letting her die.
+If he was smarter, he would have then killed his secretary after practically letting her die.
 And not worn a cape, and realized the problem with his plan to have his hyper-intelligent, self-aware, learning killer robot roll over in defeat for him.
 In short, Syndrome is very Dangerously Genre Savvy, but he's also arrogant and overly theatrical, and sometimes these two traits will overrule his common sense and make him do something purely for the spectacle and/or ego boost.
 This leads directly to his downfall.

 - Snow White and the Seven Dwarfs: After indulging in typical Nothing Can Stop Us Now Evil Gloating, the Wicked Queen suddenly stops mid-Evil Laugh to ponder, "But wait!" pause "There may be an antidote!
 Nothing must be overlooked!"
 Unfortunately that's as far as her savvy goes, because she scoffs at the notion that her Show White could actually be revived by true love's first kiss.
 She says out loud that the dwarfs will think Snow White is dead, and will bury her alive.
 (In some written versions her remarks are less family-friendly, reasoning that the fairest girl in the land must have had her first kiss, and more, a long time ago.)